tihamerasd/cwebdemo/README.md

 - you need an existing db file, which you can define in the config file.
 - The return value is stored in a global object
 - sqlite is able to build with threadsafe options, but i'm not sure this happens in amalgamation build, while it's single thread probably ok, need some more information for later usage...
+- dont forget to add your functions to header file
 #### example
 ```c
 /*Select the articles by category*/